 In FDM 3D printing, the hotend temperature is a crucial element to get a good quality 3D print.
 Especially when working with smaller nozzles.
-If the temperature is too high, you will end up with excessive stringing.
+If the temperature is too high, you can end up with filament strings.
 Too low, and you can suffer from under extrusion.

 You need to dial in your filament’s melting temperature perfectly to get the highest quality of minis.
-Using temperature towers is a great way of doing of calibrating this.
+Using a temperature tower for calibration is a great way of doing this.